 2025 was Japan’s Year of Reacting to Donald Trump

 Love him or hate him, Donald Trump is always in the news.
 The disastrous “Liberation Day” tariffs caused everyone’s stonks to take a dive, although things recovered when it became apparent the situation wouldn’t be as bad as thought.
-Poor Japanese politicians and company employees were running around all year, trying to manage their relationship with the US as best they could.
+Poor Japanese politicians and company employees were running around all year, trying to manage their relationship with the U.S. as best they could.

 Japan Trends for 2025: Anime Continued to Rise

 As I wrote earlier this month, anime had an amazing year, giving us 256 new series across all four anime seasons.
 That’s a mind-blowing 1400 hours of new animation, which would take you nearly 2 months to watch without sleeping.
 There were lots of breakout hits and anticipated continuing seasons of popular series, and anime continued to represent Japan’s pop culture around the world.
+How much anime did you watch?

-Japan’s Stock Market Recovered its 1989 Level
+Japan’s Stock Market Recovered After 30 Years

 Weaponizing Tourism and Pandas